 Seals in the Wadden Sea and the North Sea

 Wageningen Marine Research studies the population dynamics, dispersion, behaviour and diet of two seal species that inhabit the Netherlands: the common seal and the grey seal.
 We conduct an annual population estimate using aerial photography.
 During the birthing season, we count young seal pups.
 Furthermore, we track seals at sea using tracking devices (telemetry).
-Recently, we followed Snow White, a seal that was released back into the ocean after having been sheltered at Ecomare Texel.
+In 2020, we followed Snow White, a seal that was released back into the ocean after having been sheltered at Ecomare Texel.

 How we can help